 If one keeps moving a pattern of form as a piece in a jigsaw puzzle as to see if the piece fits a style, it is also here the opinions about the narrative appear as if it´s good or bad, fits or not, or whether the narrative is compatible with the gameplay, mechanics, etc.

-The stylish elements that provided possibilities looked like following:
+The stylistic elements that provided possibilities looked like the following:

 (I have “lifted out” the AI and pacing from the mechanics as to make the elements visible).

-The vision in relation to the stylish elements that should constitute the form looked like following:
+The vision in relation to the stylistic elements that should constitute the form looked like the following:

 1. A character that is amusing to talk to.